mattmorten/clojure-tutorial/README.md

 ```

 There is something different about this function definition - it is overloaded.
 The function defines different
-implementations depending on the arity (number of arguments) supplied by the caller.
+implementations depending on the function-arity (number of arguments supplied by the caller).
 So if the user calls
 `new-state` function with zero arguments, the function will be called with an empty board, a random piece, and zero
 score.